 After 10 minutes of simmering the chicken in water or broth, remove the pot from the heat, keeping the lid on, and let the chicken sit for an additional 10 minutes.

 Remove the chicken from the broth with tongs and shred or dice as needed.

 - Bring your pot to a complete boil before you reduce it to a simmer.
 For reference, boiling has rapid bubbles in the liquid and simmer has slow bubbles.

-- Be sure your chicken breasts reach an internal temperature of 165F.
+- Be sure your chicken breasts reach an internal temperature of 165F in the thickest part of the meat for your chicken to turn out tender, juicy, and cooked through.
 You can use a meat thermometer to quickly check.

 - Use a cover to ensure your broth comes to a boil quickly and during the entire cooking process to help lock in moisture.

 - Allowing your chicken to rest for 5 minutes before shredding will help your chicken lock-in the flavor.